 When extraction companies can obtain natural resources through monopoly access to natural wealth, the local people suffer the real resource curse.
 That includes the socio-economic factors, inducing poor health and neglect of healthcare essentials.

 Mitigating the Resource Curse in Healthcare

 On top of infrastructural, political, and social implications of funneling wealth from natural resources into pockets of influential individuals or small groups (including corrupt government officials, warlords, militia, or cartels), the poverty of the population worsens.
 Worldwide, poverty reduces public health through:

 inability to find good jobs which again increases risks for illness and disability through lack of access to clean water

 Effective management of diseases prevalent in low-income regions, such as malaria, cholera, respiratory infections, and meningitis, relies heavily on reducing costs of medical procedures while using the most modern methods available.
 Remote sampling, for example, can be a game-changer.

-Blood microsampling techniques such as VAMS™ provide the means for easy-to-use and cost-efficient diagnosis and therapeutic drug monitoring (TDM) while ensuring the quality of obtained blood samples without the need for expensive sampling equipment and sophisticated sample handling, transportation, and storage chains.
+Blood microsampling devices such as the Mitra® device with VAMS® technology provide the means for easy-to-use and cost-efficient diagnosis and therapeutic drug monitoring (TDM) while ensuring the quality of obtained blood samples without the need for expensive sampling equipment and sophisticated sample handling, transportation, and storage chains.